mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **In a word:** Telepathic Snakes

-**Background:** The Naalu are a race of snake women.
-They have remained hidden from the rest of the galaxy for much of its history.
-It turns out that the Naalu are highly telepathic, with the ability to wipe the minds and control those who get too close to their secrets.
-They tend not to speak and communicate through telepathy.
-The Naalu highly value beauty.
-Their home world of Druaa is a veritable paradise.
-When Naalu look at other species and other world, they only see chaos and ugliness.
-Now is the time for the rest of the universe to submit to the order, tranquility, and beauty of the Naalu Collective.
-If they will not submit, they will be destroyed.
+**Background:** The Naala are surrounded in mystery.
+During the rule of the Lazax over the Imperium, the existance of the Naalu were not even known to any race other than that of the Yssaril, who had a secret alliance with the Naalu.
+Toward the end of the Twilight Wars, the Naalu emerged from places unknown, ready to make their claim for the throne.
+Many of the Great Races sought an alliance with the beautiful, serpentine creatures, but quickly withdrew when learning of their telepathic abilities.
+The Naalu have no desire for war but are not fearful of it.
+They believe the time now nears when the rest of the galaxy will know the tranquillity, order, and the true beauty of the Naalu.
+The rest of the galaxy will submit to that beauty or be destroyed.

 **Pros/Cons:** A truly impressive starting fleet.
 The Naalu are also slippery little suckers – they always go first every round and can retreat from any space battle before it begins without suffering casualties.
 Their fighters also receive bonuses during combat, ensuring that most opponents are going to surrounded and swarmed to death by pesky little ships.